 Hey, we understand: you may not want to share negative news online because you worry it will make your business look bad.
-But customers are far more likely to be happy if they are informed about a problem than if they stumble across it themselves.
+But customers are far more likely to be understanding if they are informed about a problem in advance than if they stumble across it themselves.

-Think, for instance, of frustration you've experienced when you have tried to do a transaction online and you seem to get caught in a loop or your entries do not seem to be working.
-Or a time that you've called a customer service line only to be put on hold for 20 minutes or more.
+Think, for instance, of a time you tried to do a transaction online and you seem to get caught in a loop or your entries do not seem to be working.
+Or a time that you called a customer service line only to be put on hold for 20 minutes or more.
 Wouldn't it have been better to know what is going on than to wonder and waste time trying to solve the issue on your end?

 Your customers feel the exact same way.
 A few instances where a social media message can allay customer fears and frustrations:

-Sometimes things go wrong, and customers understand that.
+No system is perfect.
+And sometimes things go wrong.
 But by making the issue known as quickly as possible, you allow customers to cope with the situation and, when necessary, make other arrangements.